lessarderic/multi-platform/README.md

 ```

 Except for the `sample-deployments` module, each top-level module represents a separate repository.
-For instance, the `quotes-service` and `greetings-service` would be two distinct GitHub repositories
+For instance, the `quotes` and `greetings` would be two distinct GitHub repositories that can be
-that can be built, packaged and deployed on their own.
+built, packaged and deployed on their own.

 ## API Modules